The Hundred: Oval Invincibles beat Trent Rockets to seal historic three-peat at Lord's

 - Get the Sky Sports push notifications you want 🔔

-The spinner tore through the top order, claiming the wickets of Joe Root, Rehan Ahmed, and Tom Banton in a devastating seven-ball spell.
+The spinner tore through the top order, claiming the wickets of Joe Root, Rehan Ahmed, and Tom Banton in a game-changing six-ball spell.

 And after a razor-sharp stumping from Sam Billings brought David Willey's promising innings to an abrupt halt, Sowter took a fine catch in the deep to remove George Linde as the Rockets were left needing 81 runs from the final 30 balls.